parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 ---
 title: A Beginner's Guide to Crafting a Blog with Metalsmith
-date: 2016-09-23
+date: 2016-09-30
 blurb: Neustadt.fr is built with Metalsmith, a node.js-based static site generator.
-In this tutorial I explain how you can build your own Metalsmith blog from scratch.
+In this tutorial, I explain how you can build your own Metalsmith blog from scratch.
 type: tutorial
 draft: false
 highlighting: true